 The reviewed theories about sentence patterns and types were used to construct an instrument.
 To gather the data, this study employed observation, which gathered the data as they naturally were without any manipulation (Streefkerk, 2020).
 The researchers created structured observation sheets for each research question.
 They were used to record the data from the document that the researchers observed (Lambert, 2012).
-For the first instrument about sentence pattern, the theories from Quirk & Greenbaum (1973) and Brown (2000) were used, with resulted in five categories: 1) Subject+Verb (intransitive), 2) Subject+Linking Verb+Subject Complement, 3) Subject+Verb+Object, 4) Subject+Verb+Direct Obj.+Obj.
+For the first instrument about sentence pattern, the theories from Ouirk & Greenbaum (1973) and Brown (2000) were used, which resulted categories: Subject+Verb 1) (intransitive), 2) Subject+Linking Verb+Subject Complement, 3) Subject+Verb+Object, Subject+Verb+Direct Obj.+Obj.
 Complement, and 5) Subject+Verb+Indirect Obj.+Direct Obj.
 For the second one, the theories from Murcia and Freeman (1999), Morley (2000), Reyner (2016), and Bornstein (1977) were used, which resulted in four categories: simple, compound, complex, and compound-complex types.
 The researchers used percentages to show the frequency to analyze the data, and they were discussed descriptively.